toadhats/WindowsFormsApplication1/README.md

 Does button 6 69 times

 ##Button 420
 Does button 6 420 times.
-S l o w
+S l o w (will probably crash idk)

 ##革命
 Finds the colours that own the most pixels and colours that own the least and they all trade places